See Nutshell in action!

-In sales, key performance indicators, or KPIs, are metrics used to track the progress of sales teams toward their goals and measure their performance’s impact on overall business objectives.
-Examples of sales KPIs include customer lifetime value, conversion rate, and number of new leads.
+Key performance indicators for sales, or sales KPIs, are metrics used to track the progress of sales teams toward their goals and measure their performance’s impact on overall business objectives.
+Sales KPI format examples include customer lifetime value, conversion rate, and number of new leads.

 Customer lifetime value (CLV) is the total income a company brings in from a typical customer over the entirety of their time as a customer.
-It includes the value of initial purchases, renewals, upsells, cross-sells, and any other income.
+Examples of this salesperson KPI include the value of initial purchases, renewals, upsells, cross-sells, and any other income.

 CLV formula: